Are You Aware Of These 6 Types Of Workplace Hazards?

 Hazards exist in every workplace, but how do you know which ones have the most potential to harm workers?
 By identifying hazards at your workplace, you will be better prepared to control or eliminate them and prevent accidents, injuries, property damage, and downtime.
 Firstly, a critical step in any safety protocol is to conduct a thorough hazard assessment of all work environments and equipment.
 Before starting with the list below, we encourage you to download a copy of our Hazard Assessment Guide.

-You can walk through the steps necessary to set up your own hazard assessment and print out our supplied blank worksheet for your own workplace hazard assessment.
-In a hazard assessment, it is important to be as thorough as possible because after all, you can’t protect your workers against hazards you are unaware of.
-Avoid blind spots in your workplace safety procedures by taking into consideration these six main categories of workplace hazards.
+You can walk through the steps necessary to set up your hazard assessment and print out our supplied blank worksheet for your workplace hazard assessment.
+A hazard assessment must be as thorough as possible because you can’t protect your workers against hazards you are unaware of.
+Avoid blind spots in your workplace safety procedures by considering these six categories of workplace hazards.

-- Anything that can cause spills or be tripping such as cords running across the floor or ice
+- Anything that can cause spills or trip such as cords running across the floor or ice

 - Unguarded machinery and moving machinery parts that a worker can accidentally touch

 - Electrical hazards like frayed cords, missing ground pins, improper wiring

 Biological Hazards include exposure to harm or disease associated with working with animals, people, or infectious plant materials.
 Workplaces with these hazards include but are not limited to, work in schools, daycare facilities, colleges and universities, hospitals, laboratories, emergency response, nursing homes, or various outdoor occupations.

 TYPES OF THINGS YOU MAY BE EXPOSED TO INCLUDE: